EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

 ### How can I release resources without destroying my data?

-Whenever you delete a VM, the ephemeral disks associated with it will be also deleted so if you don't plan to use your VM for some time but still be able to recover the data or boot your VM in the same state, you will need to use some of the following strategies:
+Whenever you delete a VM, the ephemeral disks associated with it will be also deleted.
+If you don't plan to use your VM for some time, there are several ways to release resources consumed by the VM (e.g. CPU, RAM) and  recover the the data or boot your VM in a previous state when you need it back.
+We list below the main strategies you can use:

 - Use a volume to store the data to be kept: Check the [Storage section of the documentation](../storage) to learn how to use volumes.
 If you start your VM